HMS Genista (K 200)

 This ended the fighting.
 By 1620/7 the four minesweepers which had been standing by since the day before had swept the channel and harbour.
 At 1700/7, HMS Ramillies, HMS Hermione, HMS Paladin and HMS Lightning, entered Diego Saurez harbour.
 A bare 60 hours had elapsed since the initial landing in Courrier Bay.

 The slow convoy had already sailed from Ambararata Bay at 1600/7 and the fast convoy followed the next morning.
 Both anchoring in Baie des Francais in the afternoon of the 8th.
 Rear-Admiral Boyd in HMS Indomitable also arrived on the morning of the 8th.
 When 7 miles to the eastward of Oranjia Pass she was attacked by a submarine - subsequently identified as the Monge - whose torpedo passed 50 yards ahead of the ship.
 HMS Active, joined later by HMS Panther, carried out two counter-attacks, which the wreckage and oil brought ti the surface proved to have been successful.

 HMS Illustrious and HMS Devonshire remained at sea for a further 24 hours to provide fighter and A/S protection till 0800/9 when the joined the remainer of the force in Diego Saurez Bay.

 19 Nov 1942

-The British tanker Scottish Chief is torpedoed and sunk about 200 nautical miles east-south-east of Durban, South Africa in position 30°39'S, 34°41'E by German U-boat U-177.
-HMS Jasmine (Lt.Cdr.
+The British tanker Scottish Chief is torpedoed and sunk about 200 miles east-southeast of Durban, South Africa in position 30°39'S, 34°41'E by German U-boat U-177.
+HMS Jasmine (Lt.Cdr.(Retd.)
 C.D.B.
-Coventry, (retired), RNR) later picks up 5 survivors and HMS Genista (Lt.Cdr.
+Coventry, RNR) later picks up 5 survivors and HMS Genista (Lt.Cdr.
 R.M.
 Pattinson, DSC, RNR) later pick up 7 survivors.

 27 Feb 1943